The Future of Aerospace Lies in Design-based Innovation. A Second Interview with Francesca Parotti

 Throughout the design phase, it must be remembered that touch is the most extensive of the senses humans possess.
 Depriving a person of this channel is equivalent to putting them in a psychological and physical situation of dizziness and alienation from what they are doing.

 4. Human factors are therefore at the center of innovation processes.
-As you know, Krein pursues this line with the goal of bringing value to industrial companies.
-Looking at your professional and research experience, what does such a perspective teach us when applied to a complex sector like aerospace?
+As you know, Krein pursues this line with the goal of bringing value to Industrial Companies.
+Looking at your professional and research experience, what does such a perspective teach us when applied to a complex sector like Aerospace?

 Without a doubt, we are currently entering a phase of evolution.